beamable/Changelogs/beamable-tools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [5.1.0] - 2025-07-23
+### Added
+- Added Developer User Manager command `developer-user-manager`, which is responsible for management of multiple developers users that can be attached when you starting a new session in the engine.
+  - `developer-user-manager ps` command that watches your developer users files to check if there's any user created/removed/updated.
+  - `developer-user-manager create-user-batch` command that create multiple developer users in a batch, it can received a list of templates to copy from.
+  - `developer-user-manager create-user` command that can create one developer user.
+  - `developer-user-manager remove-user` command that remove the user from the local files (it will not remove from the portal).
+  - `developer-user-manager save-user` command that can save a new developer user in the local files.
+  - `developer-user-manager update-info` command to edit the local files informations like alias, description and etc.
+- Improved diagnostic information for failures in `beam project generate-client --logs v` and better error messaging
+- `beam org games` command will fetch list of available games
+- `beam content` commands for handling multiple content manifest ids

+### Changed
+- `beam services run` command now forces cpu architecture to be linux amd64 by default, with `-pfcpu` option to make it use the user's machine
+- `beam deploy release` requires explicit typing `yes` to deploy, unless the `--quiet | -q` flag is given.
+[4101](https://github.com/beamable/BeamableProduct/issues/4101)

+### Fixed
+- Fixed issue in the `beam checks scan -f *` command that would cause the fixed code to break serialization of federations.
+- Fixed issue in `beam project generate-client` command (for Unreal's code-generation) that caused internal `AdminRoutes`'s Callables (health-check/docs every microservice has) to be seen by the UE generation.
+- `beam project ps` shows remote running storage objects [4146](https://github.com/beamable/BeamableProduct/issues/4146)
+- `beam init` no longer tries to use old PID when switching CID [4178](https://github.com/beamable/BeamableProduct/issues/4178)
+- Content serializer will not serialize `null` Optional values as default values of optional type.

+## [5.0.4] - 2025-07-02
+### Fixed
+- Added check to verify that users actually have the required permissions for the various `ps` commands to work.
+At the moment, due to a backend bug, the permissions must be set per-realm as an Admin.
+- Beamable content downloads ignore SSL when networking with the known Beamable CDN

 ## [5.0.3] - 2025-06-24
+### Fixed
 - Fixed issue with `content publish` when a content has a `link` field (this would cause the publish to fail).

 ## [5.0.2] - 2025-06-23